opeik/tekken-handbook/Basics/Movement.md

 long range attacks will clip you before you can close in.

 {% include video.html url="MagnificentEnchantingCutworm.mp4" class="float-right float-figure"
-description="Despite Kazuya's jabs moving him forward, back dashing causes them to whiff" %}
+description="Despite Kazuya's jabs moving him forward, Korean Back Dashing causes them to whiff" %}

 So how can we damage the opponent?
 One method is to enter your opponent's attack range to bait them into attacking, then step out immediately.
 If executed properly, the opponent's